 |Queer Studies Research Group||

 The Queer Studies Research Group is a graduate reading group that meets several times a semester to read and discuss works of canonical, important, or emerging queer theory, as well as gender, sexuality, and intersectional theory broadly conceived.
 We also are strongly interested in trans* and queer literature, poetry, and media, including film.
-Furthermore, we are committed to fostering queer and trans* studies work by our members and within the Rutgers community, so we are a place for members to discuss and present their own work.
-We emphasize and support work that recognizes the critical contributions to trans* and queer theory of feminism, critical race studies, postcolonial studies, disability studies, class studies, and other fields of identity politics and theory.
-While the Queer Studies Research Group emerges from the English Department, we hope to encourage interdisciplinary research and political work, connecting queer literature, media, representations, politics, and the lived experience of trans and queer individuals and communities.
+We emphasize and support work that recognizes the critical contributions to queer theory of feminism, critical race studies, postcolonial studies, trans studies, disability studies, class studies, and other fields of identity politics and theory.
+While the Queer Studies Research Group emerges from the English department, we hope to encourage interdisciplinary research and political work, and we are committed to fostering work by our members and within the Rutgers community.

-In the past, we have read political and theoretical works by Sara Ahmed, Audre Lorde, Judith Halberstam, Adrienne Rich, Leo Bersani, Aliyyah I. Abdur-Rahman, Achille Mbembe, Michel Foucault, Dean Spade, Michael Hames-García, Mattilda Bernstein Sycamore, Eve Sedgwick, Jasbir Puar, David Halperin, and others.
-For upcoming semesters, who hope to consider theory, activism, poetry, biography, and literature by such authors as Lee Edelman, Heather Love, Judith Butler, Cherríe Moraga, Kathryn Bond Stockton, Monique Wittig, and Cheryl Clarke.
-We also want to possibly watch various canonical and new queer and trans* films and documentaries such as The Laramie Project, Weekend, The Celluloid Closet, Spork, XXY, and others.
+In past semesters, we have read fiction, poetry, and political and theoretical works by Sara Ahmed, Audre Lorde, Judith Halberstam, Adrienne Rich, Sharon Patricia Holland, Leo Bersani, Aliyyah I. Abdur-Rahman, Achille Mbembe, Michel Foucault, Dena Spade, Jefferey Eugenides, Michael Hames-Garcia, Mattilda Bernstein Sycamore, Eve Sedgwick, Jasbir Puar, David Halperin, and others.
 We are open, as always, to the suggestions and interests of our members, however, so come and propose something!